Kelvinrodz13/Final_Project_rodriguez_119851/README.md

 This repository contains two version of the code.
 The main branch is a version of Parcheesi text based, while the other branches are the graphical version of the Parcheesi.

+The Functioning BRANCH of the graphical version of the code is : PARCHEESI DEVELOPMENT